 The sliced sweet potatoes are toasted, you can serve with your favorite vegan ricotta or other topping of choice.
 Of course, if you want to make a lot of these babies, you can easily do so.

 A big thank you to both Linda and Alex; we wish you continued success!

-I know some people miss some dishes since becoming vegan and sometimes it’s difficult to find it an alternative that satisfies you in the same way.
+I know people sometimes miss a particular dish since becoming vegan and it’s difficult to find an alternative which satisfies you in the same way.

 Sweet Potato Toast with Caper Tapenade

 Stephanie creates great recipes and is a registered dietician living in Colorado.
 She said she used to be the teenage Queen of boxed mac and cheese and then learned how to cook in her late twenties.

 Her mission now is to show you wholesome cooking can be easy and exciting, and she wants to take the intimidation out of cooking.
 She does all this at The Grateful Grazer.

 We’ve seen a few dishes featuring sweet potato toast, but there’s always room for another!